luck-codeer/IICPilot/README.md

 pip3 langchain
 pip install -qU langchain-openai
 (LangChain is an open-source framework that aims to empower the utilization of Large Language Models (LLMs) and we use GPT-4 as an example.)

+## Preparation
+1. A secure VPN that can connect to the internet.
+2. Create the container for testing. kubectl apply -f test.yaml
 ## Usage
 We only need to call multi-agent system and make a request to it to complete a series of IC backend work Step 1.
 To enter the target path.